 We are the Waikato’s leading pottery teaching centre and offer a range of classes to suit all abilities, click on classes to learn more.
 Our pottery club activities range from trips to visit potter’s studios, exhibitions, Raku and wood firings and open days.

-Term 3 classes will start the week of July 28 - see "classes" for schedules
+Term 4 classes will start the week of October 20 - see "classes" for term 4 class schedule.

 WSP COMMUNITY OUTREACH

 The WSP is active in the community through: